 Due to the nature of SouthSounds being primarily a venue-based festival, access to all festival shows is subject to venue capacity (as well as all other venue policies, including age restrictions).
 We expect that most festival shows will draw a strong crowd, which in some cases may cause the venue to reach maximum capacity prohibiting the admission of additional patrons.
 Given that, if there is a particular show that you really want to see, we strongly recommend that you arrive at that venue early to make sure you get in and to stake out a prime viewing area.

 What happens if it rains?

 SouthSounds is a rain or shine event.
-If the weather is particularly bad, events at Cathedral Square and the other outdoor public spaces may be rescheduled or canceled, but barring a weather emergency the venue shows will take places as scheduled.
+If the weather is particularly bad, events at outdoor public spaces may be rescheduled or canceled, but barring a weather emergency the venue shows will take places as scheduled.
 Follow us on Facebook and Twitter to stay informed of any weather-related updates and other festival news.

 What if I lose my wristband or it gets stolen?
 What happens if I buy a wristband and then I can’t make it?

 Sorry –festival passes are non-refundable, and SouthSounds has no obligation to replace any lost or stolen passes.

 Yes – in addition to all terms and conditions of our ticket vendor, TicketFly, and all venue policies (age restrictions, capacity, etc.), the following policies apply:

 My band wants to play SouthSounds.
 Who do I talk to about that?

 Please submit through our application form available here.
 We are accepting submissions to play SouthSounds 2018 until March 1, 2018, but if you miss that date we are always excited to hear new submissions for next year’s event.